coneco-lab/modified-ant/README.md

 The repository contains three subfolders:
 - `task-only` contains code to run the mANT in a behaviour-only setting.
 See its own README for details
 - `task-and-eeg` contains code to run the mANT during electroencephalography (EEG).
 See its own README for details (in short, the code is the same as in `task-only`, plus some lines to send 8-bit triggers to the EEG recording system)
-- `mant-data-analysis` contains code analyse and plot mANT data
+- `mant-data-analysis` contains code to analyse and plot mANT data

 Subfolders `task-only` and `task-and-eeg` are independent of each other.